Sidoine/Ovale/README.md

 It displays one or more icons that show the cooldown of an action.
 The action is conditionally defined through a user-defined script, e.g. you may display either [Corruption][] if the DoT is not on your target or [Shadow Bolt][] if the [Corruption][] DoT is already on your target.

 Default scripts are based on [SimulationCraft][].
 You may also customize the default script to suit your needs (see [Documentation][]) or use scripts made by other users.
+Tank scripts based on guides from icy-veins.com are maintained by the [Ovale_TankScripts][] addon.

 **Please use the [Discord Server][ovale-discord] to submit scripts or discuss them.
 If you want to report bugs, use the [ticket manager][ovale-tickets].
 You may contribute code on our [Github][] project or help with [translation][].**